Tfregona/YOWL/README.md

 ### Home page

-Display some categories and the last comments
+Display some categories and the last comments <br>
 All the 'read' part of the application is accessible for non-connected users

 <p align="center">